FuelLabs/fuels-ts/.changeset/eleven-ties-bathe.md

 ---
-"@fuel-ts/abi-coder": minor
 ---

-fix!: PRs tagged with `!` must have minor changes
+fix: PRs tagged with `!` must have minor changes